 When business is on the fast track and is experiencing growth, the company often finds itself in need of additional storage space for the data.
 That was the case with Hostens, too.
 Although we had good partners, in regards to the growing number of customers and increasing infrastructure requirements, we decided to build our own data center.

 The whole process took approximately 2 years and started with a strategic step to choose location for the data center.
 In this case, choosing the right location wasn’t the same as finding premises for, let’s say, office space.
-The potential location had to fulfil not only such ordinary needs as geographical location, availability or parking options, but also meet really high infrastructure and security requirements.
+The potential location had to fulfill not only such ordinary needs as geographical location, availability or parking options, but also meet really high infrastructure and security requirements.

 Eventually, we had to connect all the systems, elements, and parts of the whole infrastructure in order to operate smoothly and serve a common purpose.
 It’s like all body systems working together to keep a human alive.
 Actually, that was quite a challenge.